tannerbohn/tannerbohn.github.io/ideas.markdown

   - ~~for generating images, limit number of shapes available to use~~
   - represent image as histogram in pattern-space (similar to filter activations?)
     - what would a path through the pattern-space look like?
+      - for each point, there are an inf. number of images, and as we know from adversarial examples, they could look like just about anything

 ___